Skip to content

 The factory-recommended 12.2-meter location is a good general compromise, but:

-• Optimal choke position varies based on your coax length, height, and layout.
+• Optimal choke position varies based on coax length, feedpoint height, wire slope, and local installation conditions.

 Reference the Manual for Wire Tuning